Diversity and inclusion

 UN Global Compact Network Denmark

-UN Global Compact Network Denmark is a lighthouse in the battle for human rights, diversity, environment etc., and their 10 universal principles are both supported and executed at Mannaz.
+UN Global Compact Network Denmark is a lighthouse in the battle for human rights, diversity and the environment, and their 10 universal principles are both supported and executed at Mannaz.

 It is therefore with great joy and pride that we in Mannaz have established a strategic collaboration with UN Global Compact Network Denmark.
-The UN programme Target Gender Equality is a turning point in a much broader objective to contribute to the Equality, Diversity, and Inclusion agenda.
-Mannaz will in cooperation with UN Global Compact Denmark offer programmes and so add to the strong agenda of UN Global Compact with a number of Mannaz’s core capabilities such as competency development and councelling.
-This way we at Mannaz can utilise our knowledge and experience in both a Danish and an international context for the common good.
+The UN programme Target Gender Equality is a turning point in a much broader objective to contribute to the equality, diversity, and inclusion agenda.
+Mannaz will, in cooperation with UN Global Compact Denmark, offer programmes and so add to the strong agenda of UN Global Compact with a number of Mannaz’s core capabilities such as competency development and counselling.
+This way, we at Mannaz can utilise our knowledge and experience in both a Danish and an international context for the common good.

 Marianne Egelund Siig